yxuansu/MAGIC/image_captioning/language_model/README.md

 #### 1. MSCOCO Benchmark:

-We first describe how to train a language model on the text corpus of MSCOCO benchmark.
+We first describe how to perform unsupervised domain adaptation of language model on the text corpus of MSCOCO benchmark.

 <span id='mscoco_data_preparation'/>